These Mint Hershey Kiss Cookies are the perfect Christmas cookies to add to your holiday baking list! They’re so easy to make and fun to eat!

 - Add flour, salt, baking powder and baking soda and beat on low speed until combined.

 - Roll into 1-1.5" balls and place on prepared baking sheets about 2 inches apart.
-Bake for 8-9 minutes until centers are no longer glossy.
+Bake for 8-9 minutes just until centers are no longer glossy -- you don't want them to brown on top.

-- Let cool on pans for 10-15 minutes, until warm but not hot.
-Place one kiss in the center of each cookie, pressing down slightly to secure.
+- Let cool on pans for 5 minutes, until warm but not hot.
+Place one kiss in the center of each cookie, pressing down slightly to secure -- they will crack just a bit (they will crack more if they are overbaked and browned).

 - Let cool completely before moving to a storage container.